ga28299/medicare-food-program-analysis/README.md

 ## Objectives
+- Work with messy data from public data sources
 - Identify optimal locations for deploying a food access program
 - Estimate the number of people who could be included and can benefit
 - Determine which subgroups might benefit most from the program